Nakiti/2020-NBA-Playoffs-Recap/README.md

     Houston Rockets(4) vs Oklahoma City Thunder(5)
     The Rockets won this series 4 games to 2.

-  Highlights: The Western Conference, unlike the Eastern Conference, was a lot more interesting.
-Though there were no upsets, we saw the Utah Jazz almost elimate the Denver Nuggets.
-However, due to the stellar play of the Nugget's point gaurd, Jamal Murray, the Nuggets were able to come back from being behind three games to one.
-The Dallas Maverics and the Oklahoma City Thuner both proved a fair test for their opponents, however neither were able to win their series.

 ### The Semi-finals (Second Round)
 Eastern Conference: